Unlock Savings: Expert Tips for Negotiating Your Salesforce Renewal

 To avoid unnecessary upgrades in your Salesforce renewal, carefully choose the tier that fits your actual needs:

-By applying these strategies, you secure the most appropriate Salesforce tier, avoiding unnecessary costs and maximizing your CRM investment.
+Getting the most appropriate Salesforce tier is how you avoid unnecessary costs and maximize your CRM investment.

 2. Beware of Hidden Costs